kwasniew/react_to_elm_playground/routing/basics/basics/README.md

 components getting magical context param
 - impure history and location references from inside router
 - by default onClick on anchor tag doesn't prevent default so you have to write one
+- react router is very impure with things like Redirect and Link taking actions at a distance in some implicit context
+- react router seems to be mixing redirection logic with views